Pre Med, Pre Veterinary, Pre Optometry, Pre Podiatry and Pre Dental School

 According to the U.S. Bureau of Labor Statistics, “Wages of physicians and surgeons are among the highest of all occupations.
 According to the Medical Group Management Association's Physician Compensation and Production Survey, median total compensation for physicians varied by their type of practice.
 In 2010, physicians practicing primary care received total median annual compensation of $202,392, and physicians practicing in medical specialties received total median annual compensation of $356,885.”*

-Why University of the Sciences Should Be Your First Choice
+Why University of the Sciences Should Be Your First Choice for Pre-Med

 - An acceptance rate into medical school that historically has been nearly twice the national average, and dental and veterinary school acceptance rates that are also very high.